AnjelicaB/FireSim/docs/Docs.md

 ![Firesim manager image](FireSim-manager-image.png) <br/>
 <em> **Figure2:** FireSim machine setup </em>

-### Setup
+Now let's open up your computer.

 **Ubuntu 20.04 LTS is preferred as host OS**

 1. To set up your system: follow [this FireSim page](https://docs.fires.im/en/latest/Local-FPGA-Initial-Setup.html).
 This includes installing FPGA drivers, downloading Vivado and setting up your FireSim environment.
 2. To set up your FPGA: follow [this FireSim page](https://docs.fires.im/en/latest/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Alveo-U280.html).
 This makes sure that your FPGA is connected on Vivado
 3. To begin setting up your FireSim Repository: follow [the Chipyard page](https://chipyard.readthedocs.io/en/stable/Chipyard-Basics/Initial-Repo-Setup.html#initial-repository-setup).
 Go through steps 1.4.1.2 through 1.4.3.
+This clones the repository and sources the necessary setup script.
-4. To continue setting up your FireSim Repository: follow [from this section onward](https://docs.fires.im/en/latest/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Repo-Setup/Xilinx-Alveo-U280.html#initializing-firesim-config-files), starting with 'Initializing FireSim Config Files'
+4. To continue setting up your FireSim Repository: follow [from this section onward](https://docs.fires.im/en/latest/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Repo-Setup/Xilinx-Alveo-U280.html#initializing-firesim-config-files), starting with 'Initializing FireSim Config Files'.
+This configures your repository and makes sure that your FPGA is connected.